rubenohana/Gibbs-Diffusion/README.md

 --------------------

-GDiff is a blind denoising method addressing posterior sampling of both signal and noise parameters.
+GDiff is a Bayesian blind denoising method addressing posterior sampling of both signal and noise parameters.
 It relies on a Gibbs sampler that alternates sampling steps with a pretrained diffusion model (which defines the signal prior) and a Hamiltonian Monte Carlo sampler.
 Our paper presents applications in natural image denoising and cosmology (analysis of the cosmic microwave background).

 Concretely, given a noisy observation $y = x + \varepsilon$, with $\varepsilon \sim \mathcal{N}(0, \Sigma_\phi)$, GDiff enables the sampling of the posterior distribution $p(x, \phi \mid y)$ for arbitrary diffusion-based signal prior $p(x)$.